anasanjuan/skylab-bootcamp-201809/staff/ana-sanjuan/skysquare/README.md

 ```

-or simply click here(make sure you enable geolocation in your browser)
+or simply click here:

 https://skysquare.surge.sh

+Please, make sure you enable geolocation in your browser!

 ## **Author**